What is motor trade insurance?

 Road Runner Plus for brokers

-We also offer Road Runner Plus – our additional sub-broker online platform and solution for your SME clients looking for a combined cover policy.
-With this you can request new and renewal quotes for clients, arrange and bind cover, and view clients’ policy documents.
-You can also expect someone from the Road Runner Plus team to get back to you within 24 business hours when you submit a quote request.
+Road Runner Plus is an online platform for brokers with SME motor trade clients who need a combined cover policy.
+It lets you request new or renewal quotes, arrange and bind cover, and access policy documents.
+The Road Runner team then responds to submitted quote requests within 24 business hours.

 Your Road Runner team